Mid-autumn festival

 Beijing Weather in September

-September in Beijing is characterized by its pleasant and mild weather, making it one of the best times to visit.
-The city transitions from the heat of summer to the coolness of autumn, with average temperatures ranging between 26°C and 15°C.
+If you are going to visit Beijing in September, you’ll have a pleasant and mild weather.
+It is one of the best times to visit.
+The city transitions from the heat of summer to the coolness of autumn.
+It has the average temperatures ranging between 26°C and 15°C.

 Days are typically warm, inviting tourists to enjoy outdoor activities under a clear, blue sky, while evenings bring a refreshing coolness, perfect for leisurely strolls through the city’s historical lanes.